jmackrory/USElectricity/Notes.md

   - direx for view
   - jedi for language server (auto-complete and navigation)

+### Nov 3
+Revisiting SQL setup and credentials.
+Added init.sql and settled for simple plain text passwords for users.
+This is for a single user on a local box.
+This allows dev/test users to be split and have different SQL permissions, and run the tests inside the dev container.
+That cuts down on some duplication.
+Will otherwise be careful with credentials.

 ### Aug 2 - Docker + GPU + Ubuntu

 Docker woes.
 Docker not picking up the GPU anymore.